SWORDIntel/GETMOVIN/README.md

 ## ⚠️ WARNING

-**This tool is for authorized security testing and threat modeling only.
-Unauthorized use is illegal and unethical.**
+**Unauthorized use is illegal and unethical unless the target has something you want,in which case do not get caught**

 ## 🚀 Quick Start